google/dart-scissors/BidirectionalCss.md

         foo { margin-left: 13px }
     }

-It picks a ruleset and stores removable declarations in it.
-If only some of the declaration have to be removed, it removes them from transaction.
-If all declarations in ruleset are removable, it stores start and end location of rule set(dont edit transaction because if all rulesets of directive have to be deleted then we will delete directive itself)

-If only some rulesets in Directive have to be removed it removes them using store start and end location.
-If all the rulesets have to be removed it removes the directive itself.
+It recurses into its rule sets, and removes the directive altogether if all rule sets are removed.

 If topLevel is a **Direction Independent Directive** for example:

     @charset "UTF-8";                                 Charset Directive
     @namespace url(http://www.w3.org/1999/xhtml);     Namespace Directive

-We keep it in one of the transaction and remove it from other two (Here we are keeping it in orientation neutral transaction).
+We don't generate anything special.

-We then combine these transactions to get the expected output CSS.
+We then combine the original file with the flipped fragment to get the final CSS.